Saposcat/ai-case-study/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing. you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
   * As far as the relevant AI space goes, the hospital is focusing on doing research in the NLP space in order to expedite the administrative procedures of hte hospital.
 A lot of the note taking is templated and does not really require AI, but technology which summarizes phone calls and puts them into a brief text format is being utilized and continuously developed.
 There are also a lot of methods which are using statistical analysis that does not go into the machine learning field like standard linear models which are easier to get buy-in for than black box models when dealing with certain tasks such as diagnosing patient illnesses.
 However, there are also initiatives to use image processing in order to determine and rule out ailments of patients.
-(Sirrani, J.)
+(Sirrianni, J.)

 ## Landscape <a name="landscape"></a>